Malien/Information-Retrieval/README.md

 - `map-reduce` uses new highly scalable map-reduce indexer.
 Is completely incompatible with non map-reduce variant
 - `p [count]` how many processing threads are used for indexing. _Only in map-reduce mode_
 - `r` if directory is specified, will index recursively all of the sub-directories
-- `pretty-print` enables a bit prettier printing to the console in verbose mode
 - `joker [types]` specifies what kind of indexing structure for non-complete word queries is used.
 Possible types are:
   - `prefix-tree`
   - `trigram`